-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total.

-Total first-time, first-year (freshman) men who applied 6,247 Total first-time, first-year (freshman) women who applied 5,991 Total first-time, first-year (freshman) men who were admitted 6,247 Total first-time, first-year (freshman) women who were admitted 5,991 Total full-time, first-time, first-year (freshman) men who enrolled 1,686 Total part-time, first-time, first-year (freshman) men who enrolled 931 Total full-time, first-time, first-year (freshman) women who enrolled 1,651 Total part-time, first-time, first-year (freshman) women who enrolled 1,067
+Total first-time, first-year (freshman) men who applied 2,372 Total first-time, first-year (freshman) women who applied 2,078 Total first-time, first-year (freshman) men who were admitted 2,372 Total first-time, first-year (freshman) women who were admitted 2,078 Total full-time, first-time, first-year (freshman) men who enrolled 1,584 Total part-time, first-time, first-year (freshman) men who enrolled 777 Total full-time, first-time, first-year (freshman) women who enrolled 1,208 Total part-time, first-time, first-year (freshman) women who enrolled 862 Total first-time, first-year (degree-seeking) who applied 4,450 Total first-time, first-year (degree-seeking) who were admitted 4,450 Total first-time, first-year (degree-seeking) who enrolled 4,431